Arrest of Randal Worcester: Bystander's video

 A 34-second video of the arrest, taken by a bystander, was posted online on TikTok on August 21.
 The video then spread across social media, garnering millions of views.

 The footage showed one officer holding Worcester down on the ground while the other two officers beat Worcester.
 One officer lifts and slams Worcester's head into the pavement, and also punched Worcester in the face multiple times.
 The other officer kneed Worcester in the side and in the back.

 BuzzFeed News describes the video showing that "Worcester appears to be pinned to the concrete and largely unable to move much more than attempting to shield his face with his hands as the officers beat him repeatedly".
 BBC News describes the video showing that Worcester "covers his head with his hands and appears to be trying to roll up into a ball to protect himself."

 Also in the video, a woman is heard shouting to the officers: "Don't beat him, he needs his medicine!"
 Meanwhile, one officer shouts to the filming bystander to "back the fuck up".
 The video ends when an officer points at the filming bystander and issues an order to stop filming.

 Post-arrest

 Arkansas State Police stated on August 21 that Worcester was first treated in a hospital, and then jailed in the Crawford County jail in Van Buren, Arkansas, having been charged with second-degree battery, resisting arrest, refusal to submit, possessing an instrument of crime, criminal trespass, criminal mischief, terroristic threatening and second-degree assault.
-On August 22, Worcester was released from jail after a $15,000 bond was posted.
+On August 22, 2022, Worcester was released from jail after a $15,000 bond was posted.

+Worcester's jury trial was scheduled for June 2025.

 Aftermath

-Investigations
+Investigations and firings

 The Arkansas State Police stated on August 21 that they are investigating the use of physical force by the three law enforcement officers.
 On August 22, the Arkansas State Police confirmed that the three law enforcement officers had been suspended with pay.

 On August 22, the United States Department of Justice stated that they had started a civil rights investigation into the incident, with the Federal Bureau of Investigation also participating.

+In October 2022, the Crawford County Sheriff announced that two involved officers, Levi White and Zachary King, had been fired.

+In February 2023, involved officer Thell Riddle resumed work after a federal grand jury and a state prosecutor declined to charge Riddle regarding the incident.